-PILLAR 2: Poverty Eradication and Social Justice - Preference for Poor and Disadvantaged

-The MEEA will contribute to poverty eradication and social justice through the strengthening and growth of the energy and minerals sectors and the development of new strategic areas of focus such as Renewable Energy (RE), Energy Efficiency (EE) and Alternative Energy (AE); the MEEA will support the increased potential of Trinidad and Tobago for contributing to growth in job creation and innovation; with legislative reform and fiscal incentives that attract investment and support the expansion of RE Technologies.
+PILLAR 2: Poverty Eradication and Social Justice - Preference for Poor and Disadvantaged and Alternative Energy (AE); the MEEA will support the increased potential of Trinidad and Tobago for contributing to growth in job creation and innovation; with legislative reform and fiscal incentives that attract investment and support the expansion of RE Technologies.
 It will help new knowledge areas to emerge, which will include education and training in these areas and the provision of jobs for the widest range of trainees.